tillbiskup/aspecd/docs/roadmap.rst

 * Basic maths in values of recipes (ranges, basic numpy functions)?

   May impair the platform-independence of the recipe (*i.e.*, tying it to Python/NumPy)

-* Convert from :class:`collections.OrderedDict` to :class:`dict`, as starting with Python 3.7, dicts preserve the insertion-order of the keys.

 Todos